-It's quite possible to dodge the festive season completely, swapping turkey and the Queen's speech for a picnic on an island with wildlife sightings.
+It's quite possible to dodge the festive season completely, swapping turkey and the King's speech for a picnic on an island with wildlife sightings.
 But, if you're apprehensive about missing out, most hotels celebrate, and the bigger the resort, the more elaborate the festivities will be.
 Don't be surprised to find Santa skipping around the swimming pool in Thailand or a Vietnamese choir singing carols in the hotel lobby in Ho Chi Minh City!
 The celebrations will often centre around Christmas Eve, and bigger resorts usually hold a festive dinner.

 Trying to wind up work, finish the school term, pack for a holiday, and then consider Christmas shopping can be overwhelming.
 But don't panic; because from Colombo to Saigon and from Chiang Mai to Muscat, your consultant will be able to give you suggestions on unique presents you can pick up along the way.
 Travelling at this time could even put the fun back into Christmas shopping!

 At this time of year, you're spoilt for choice.
 Your trip could coincide with Solar New Year - a time filled with festivals and celebrations throughout Asia.
 Laos, Cambodia and parts of other countries like Sri Lanka and Vietnam celebrate in earnest; think colourful festivities and traditional Buddhist rituals to behold and enjoy.

 Songkran is a huge national holiday in Thailand and is brilliant fun.
 A particular highlight is the water festival when streets are closed to traffic, and people of all ages get involved in one big water fight.